sassoftware/viya4-iac-azure/README.md

 ### Customize Input Values

 Create a file named `terraform.tfvars` to customize any input variable value documented in the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.
-To get started, you can copy one of the example variable definition files provided in `./examples` folder.
+To get started, you can copy one of the example variable definition files provided in the `./examples` folder.
 For more information about the variables that are declared in that file, refer to the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.

 When using a variable definition file other than `terraform.tfvars`, see [Advanced Terraform Usage](docs/user/AdvancedTerraformUsage.md) for additional command options.